quicwg/base-drafts/draft-ietf-quic-transport.md

 If a connection ID contains non-random data, such as routing information, the connection ID SHOULD be randomized.
-This can for example be achieved by encrypting the connection ID with a key known only to the senders infrastructure.
+This can for example be achieved by encrypting the connection ID with a key known only to the destinations infrastructure.

 Clients MAY move to a new connection ID at any time based on